-On July 10, 2019, the FERC issued an order131 directing Vitol Inc. ("Vitol") and its co-head of FTR trading operations, Frederico Corteggiano, to show cause why (i) they should not be found to have violated, from October 28-November 1, 2013, the FERC's Anti-Manipulation Rule by selling physical power at a loss in CAISO's market in order to eliminate congestion that they expected to cause losses on Vitol's congestion revenue rights ("CRRs"); 132 (ii) why Vitol and Corteggiano should not pay civil penalties in the amount of \$6 million and \$800,000, respectively; and (iii) why Vitol should not disgorge \$1,227,143 plus interest in unjust profits, or a modification to these amounts as warranted.
-Vitol's and Corteggiano's responses are due on or before August 9, 2019.
-OE staff will have 30 days from that date to file a reply.
+On July 10, 2019, the FERC issued an order directing Vitol Inc. ("Vitol") and its co-head of FTR trading operations, Frederico Corteggiano, to show cause why (i) they should not be found to have violated, from October 28-November 1, 2013, the FERC's Anti-Manipulation Rule by selling physical power at a loss in CAISO's market in order to eliminate congestion that they expected to cause losses on Vitol's congestion revenue rights ("CRRs"); (ii) why Vitol and Corteggiano should not pay civil penalties in the amount of \$6 million and \$800, 000, respectively; and (iii) why Vitol should not disgorge \$1,227,143 plus interest in unjust profits, or a modification to these amounts as warranted.

 On July 17, the FERC issued an updated notice that identified nine OE staff members who would not be included in the blanket designation of OE Staff as non-decisional.
-On July 18, Vitol and Corteggiano objected to the exceptions and urged the FERC to "designate as non-decisional all OE staff and all staff involved in the decision to issue the OSC and to bar them from having any ex parte communication with the Commission and decisional staff relating to this Docket."
-On July 24, Vitol and Corteggiano asked for a 30-day extension of time to submit their responses.
-OE Staff opposed that motion the next day, and the extension request is pending before the FERC.
+On July 18, Vitol and Corteggiano objected to the exceptions and urged the FERC to "designate as non-decisional all OE staff and all staff involved in the decision to issue the OSC and to bar them from having any ex parte communication with the Commission and decisional